Cerro Trinidad Rock Climbing

 From the Camping La Junta, cross the Cochamó River via the cable car en route to the Refugio Cochamó.
 There is a signed fork before the refugio.
 Follow the Trinidad signs.
 The hike can take anywhere from 1:30 to 3 hours depending on your speed.
 It's a steep hike.
 The first camp has about four or five tent spots and sits at the base of Trinidad.
 The second and more beautiful camps is one hour further into the Trinidad canyon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cerro Trinidad:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cerro Trinidad:

 Featured Route For Cerro Trinidad